vmware/vmware-openapi-generator/README.md

 8. **metamodel-components**: If this parameter is passed, then each metamodel component retreived from the vCenter server is saved in a different .json file under the metamodel directory.
 9. **host**: It is the IP Address of the host that serves the API.
 By default the value is < vcenter >
 10. **oas** : This parameter is used to specify as to which version of swagger file the user wants to generate.
 By default the generated files are of version 3 i.e openapi.
 If the user wants to generate the version 2 files, the parameter needs to be passed explicitly.
-11. **deprecate-slash-rest** : This parameter is used to deprecate the /rest APIs in the generated OpenAPI specification, only when the API to deprecate has an /api counterpart.
+11. **deprecate-slash-rest**: This parameter is used to deprecate the /rest APIs in the generated OpenAPI specification, only when the API to deprecate has an /api counterpart.
+12. **fetch-authentication-metadata**: Authentication information per operation is retrieved via the authentication metadata service, which contributes to the total generation time.
+This parameter is used to specify whether the authentication information is going to be retrieved.
+13. **auto-rest-services**: The parameter is used to acquire the 6.0 Auto Rest services.
+Following the parameter are space separated service IDs.

 ## Contributing